The National Book Award and National Scholarship Programs

 Students who have been nominated by their schools as National Book Award recipients may submit applications to the National Scholarship Program.
 In addition, students who identify themselves as meeting the scholarship criteria are invited to apply directly for the National Scholarship, without having been nominated for the Book Award.
 Please refer to the composite profiles (pdf file) which illustrate attributes of successful candidates.

 The application deadline for the National Scholarship Program is November 6, 2015.
 Starting this year, we are moving to a fully automated, online application process.
 The 2016 competition is now closed.
-The link to the online application form will be made available here in mid-September 2015.
+The link to the online application form will be made available here in September 2016.

 You should apply if you are:

 - An original and creative thinker

 - A high achiever in academic and creative pursuits

 - Enthusiastic about learning and intellectual exploration

 - A Canadian citizen, permanent resident or protected person

 - Currently in your final year of Canadian secondary school or first-year CEGEP